Abu Basir al-Asadi: Works

 Abu Basir apparently narrated a hadith known as Hadith of Lowh in which the belief in twelve imams is discussed in relative detail.

 In addition to the scattered narrations in Imamiyyah hadith books, what are mentioned as the works of Abu Basir al-Asadi are the following two titles: the book Manasik al-hajj (the rituals of hajj) narrated by Ali ibn Abi Hamzah and Husayn ibn 'Alaa and the book al-Yawm wa l-qibla (the day and Qibla), according to the narration of Ali ibn Abi Hamzah.
 Ibn Babawayh also used a collection of his jurisprudential narrations narrated by Ali ibn Abi Hamzah in the book Man La Yahduruhu al-Faqih.
 Also, a collection of about 20 hadiths concerning the underlying grounds of the laws of Sharia narrated by Husayn ibn Yazid al-Nufali from Ali ibn Abi Hamzah has been used sporadically in the Ilal al-shara'i(lit. reasons of the rulings)) of Ibn Babawayh.

 In addition, Ibn Babawayh has narrated a compilation of the narrations of Abu Basir and Muhammad bin Muslim from the book Hadith al-Arba'ami'a in his Al-Khisal.
 In addition to what was mentioned, there was a writing by Abu Basir about the conditions of the first imams according to the narration of Muhammad ibn Sinan cited in some old works of Imamiyya and others.

-Students

-Among those who learned hadith from abu basir, the names of figures such as Aban ibn Uthman al-Ahmar, Asim ibn Hamid al-Hannat, Husayn ibn Abi l-'Ala' and Abd Allah ibn Hammad al-Ansari are mentioned.

-He also had some very close students, such as Ali ibn Abi Hamza al-Bata'ini, Abd Allah ibn Wadah, and Shu'ayn al-'Aqarqufi—Abu Basir's nephew.